csgillespie/efficientR/main.md

 Benchmarking generally tests the execution time of one function against another.
 Profiling, on the other hand, is about testing large chunks of code.

 It is difficult to over-emphasise the importance of profiling for efficient R programming.
 Without a profile of what took longest, you will have only a vague idea of why your code is taking so long to run.
-The example below (which generates figure \@ref(fig:1-3), an image of ice-sheet retreat from 1985 to 2015) shows how profiling can be used to identify bottlenecks in your R scripts:
+The example below (which generates Figure \@ref(fig:1-3), an image of ice-sheet retreat from 1985 to 2015) shows how profiling can be used to identify bottlenecks in your R scripts:

 ```r